soeai/mappgraph/index.md

 For each set of hyper-paramters, there is a folder named samples that contain the mobile traffic chunks.

+#### 2. Train- test split

+Running notebook *“generating_train_test.ipynb”* to split the data into training and testing data.
+The training size is 0.8.
+For each app, there is 0.8 of samples for training and 0.2 for testing.
+After running the notebook, the information of training and testing sampls is saved in a json file *“train_test_info.json”*

+The structure of a json file:

+{
+app1: (list of filenames of training samples, list of filenames of testing samples),
+app2: …
+…
+}

+Because there are 5 set of parameters, we will have 5 files *‘train_test_info.json’*.
+They are saved as image below.

 ### Publications

 1. Thai-Dien Pham, Thien-Lac Ho, Tram Truong-Huu, Tien-Dung Cao, Hong-Linh Truong, "MAppGraph: Mobile-App Classification on Encrypted Network